 Method 03 – Advanced Blocking with Customization Block P2P Torrent and more

-This method gives you a lots of control on which content to be blocked from your kids’ devices, from downloading illegal torrent, watching movies, visiting gambling sites, not family friendly websites.
-The drawback is if you have dynamic IP address, you will have to update the IP address every time you switch off and on the router.
+This method gives you a lot of control on which content to be blocked from your kids’ devices, from downloading illegal torrent, watching movies, visiting gambling sites, not family friendly websites.
+The drawback is if you have a dynamic IP address, you will have to update the IP address every time you switch off and on the router.

 First, you will have to sign up with OpenDNS for their free account.
 The free account is limited to only 1 IP Address.
 When you are done verifying, login in.